-- 3 -

 THE EXPERIENCE Berlin

 Start the day at the House of the Wannsee Conference, a lakeside mansion used by the Nazis in 1942 as they formulated the "Final Solution" of the planned extermination of European Jewry.
-Stop for lunch on the way to Potsdam, the capital of the Brandenburg state, which is only 15 miles from Berlin.
-Visit Cecilienhof Palace, the location of the Potsdam Conference of 1945, where Stalin, Churchill, and Truman met to discuss how to establish a post-war order.
-Return to Berlin for a guided tour of the Allied Museum located in the American sector of postwar Berlin.
-The remainder of the evening is free for exploring Berlin and enjoying an independent dinner.
+Stop for lunch on the way to Karlshorst, the historical site of Germany's unconditional surrender to the Red Army.
+The permanent exhibit in the museum there shows the war from both the German and Soviet perspectives, and it also focuses on the consequences of World War II that continue through today.
+The evening is free for exploring Berlin and enjoying an independent dinner.

 Accommodations: Hotel de Rome Berlin (B, L)

--4-

-THE EXPERIENCE

 Żagań to Wroclaw

 Bid farewell to Berlin and head to Żagań, a small city in Poland near the German border.
 During World War II, Żagań was the site of Stalag Luft III.
 It was from this camp that one of the most daring prisoner escapes took place, providing the inspiration for the 1963 film, The Great Escape.
-Around eighty prisoners escaped through tunnels underneath the complex.
-All but three were recaptured, and fifty were executed.
+Around 80 prisoners escaped through tunnels underneath the complex.
+All but three were recaptured, and 50 were executed.
 A museum at the site of the former camp is dedicated to the martyrdom of Allied prisoners of war.
-After lunch in Żagań, continue to Wroclaw or the evening.
+After lunch in Żagań, continue to Wrocław for the evening.

-Accommodations: AC Hotel by Marriott Wroclaw (B, L, D)
+Accommodations: AC Hotel by Marriott Wrocław (B, L, D)

-HP